In this article, we address two perspectives on legally using images (from a copyright perspective) in libraries:

-Your first step in legally using images is ensuring library staff understand how copyright applies to images, and how permissions and licensing works.
+Your first step in legally using images is ensuring administrative and library staff understand how copyright applies to images, and how permissions and licensing works.

 What Images Are Protected by Copyright?

 Images are everywhere.
-We use images on websites, social media posts, presentations and teaching materials (both digital and traditional print formats), and on promotional materials such as posters for library events.
+We use images on websites, social media posts and promotional materials such as posters for library events, and in presentations and teaching materials (both digital and traditional print formats).

 Each country's copyright act has its own specific definition of images protected by copyright.
 The U.S. Copyright Act defines images as “pictorial, graphic, and sculptural works” including: